-The following estimates are based on a profits interests value of \$ per unit, which was determined assuming an initial public offering price of \$ per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus) and gives effect to the transactions described under "Prospectus Summary-Corporate Structure."
+The following estimates are based on the initial public offering price of \$22.00 per share and gives effect to the transactions described under "Prospectus Summary-Corporate Structure."
 Our estimate of the value of profits interests that would vest assumes that a change of control and, as applicable, a termination of employment occurred on December 31, 2019.

-The estimated value of the profits interests held by the named executive officers that would vest upon a change of control (as defined in the Executive Long-Term Incentive Plan) would be as follows: Mr. Jabbour \$; Dr. Daffron \$; Mr. Hipsher \$; and Mr. Reinhardt \$.
-The estimated value of profits interests held by Mr. Jabbour that would vest upon a termination his employment by us not for cause or a termination by Mr. Jabbour for good reason would be \$.
-The estimated value of the profits interests held by the named executive officers, other than Messrs. , that would vest upon a termination of their employment due to death or disability would be as follows: Mr. Jabbour \$; Dr. Daffron \$; Mr. Hipsher \$; and Mr. Reinhardt \$.
+The estimated value of the profits interests held by the named executive officers that would vest upon (i) a change of control (as defined in the Executive Long-Term Incentive Plan) or (ii) termination of their employment due to death or disability (or in the case of Mr. Jabbour, termination by the company without cause or by Mr. Jabbour for good reason) would be as follows: Mr. Jabbour \$59,087,974; Dr. Daffron \$44,315,986; Mr. Hipsher \$7,385,994; and Mr. Reinhardt \$5,908,320.